nautechsystems/nautilus_trader/docs/integrations/binance.md

 ### Base URL overrides
 It's possible to override the default base URLs for both HTTP Rest and WebSocket APIs.
-This is useful for configuring API clusters for performance reasons, or when Binance has provided you specialized endpoints.
+This is useful for configuring API clusters for performance reasons, or when Binance has provided you with specialized endpoints.

 ### Binance US
 There is support for Binance US accounts by setting the `us` option in the configs